Maltese nationality law

 All persons born in Malta between 21 September 1964 and 1 August 1989 automatically received citizenship at birth regardless of the nationalities of their parents.
 Individuals born in the country since that date receive Maltese citizenship at birth if at least one of their parents is a Maltese citizen or was born in Malta.
 Foreign nationals may become Maltese citizens by naturalisation after meeting a minimum residence requirement (usually five years).
-Individuals who make a substantial financial investment in the state are eligible for a facilitated naturalisation with a shortened residence period.

-Malta was previously a colony of the British Empire and local residents were British subjects.
-Although Malta gained independence in 1964 and Maltese citizens no longer hold British nationality, they continue to have favoured status when residing in the United Kingdom; as Commonwealth citizens, they are eligible to vote in UK elections and serve in public office there.
+Malta was a colony of the British Empire until 1964 and local residents were British subjects.
+Although Maltese citizens no longer hold British nationality, they remain Commonwealth citizens under British law.
+When residing in the United Kingdom, Maltese citizens are eligible to vote in UK elections and serve in public office there.

 Terminology

-The distinction between the meaning of the terms citizenship and nationality is not always clear in the English language and differs by country.
+The distinction between citizenship and nationality is not always clear in the English language and differs by country.
 Generally, nationality refers to a person's legal belonging to a sovereign state and is the common term used in international treaties when addressing members of a country, while citizenship usually means the set of rights and duties a person has in that nation.
-This distinction is clearly defined in non-English speaking countries but not in the Anglosphere.

 In Maltese legislation, the term "citizenship" (ċittadin) is used to refer to state membership.
-"Nationality" (nazzjonalità) is used in other laws but only generically refers to a person's origin rather than a specific status.
-While no definitive definition exists for either term in Maltese law, "citizenship" would be the technical term used in domestic legislation to refer to members of the national constituency.
+Apart from the Maltese Citizenship Act, "nationality" (nazzjonalità) is used in other laws but only generically refers to a person's origin rather than a specific status.
+While no authoritative definition exists for either term in Maltese law, "citizenship" would be the technical term used in domestic legislation to refer to members of the national constituency.